Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-update-product.md

 ## Practice Exercise

 Enhance your product update functionality by:
-1. Adding validation for foreign keys (check if metal, category, and discount exist)
+1. Adding validation for foreign keys (check if metal, gemstone, and style exist)
 2. Implementing a simple logging mechanism to track product updates
-3. Adding the ability to update a product's gemstones
+3. Adding the ability to update multiple products at once
 4. Creating a simple client interface to test your PUT endpoint
+5. Adding support for partial updates (only updating specific fields)